-This manual summarizes the requirements for working with recombinant DNA containing plants, plant-associated microorganisms and plant associated small animals in the MSU greenhouse.
-With the intent of being in compliance with the NIH Guidelines for Research Involving Recombinant DNA molecules and other applicable guidelines and regulatory standards.
-The Institutional Biosafety Committee at Montana State University has reviewed and endorsed this document.
-This manual is required to be reviewed annually, or updated when changes occur.
+This manual summarizes the requirements for working with recombinant or synthetic nucleic acid containing plants, plant-associated microorganisms, and plant-associated small animals in an MSU laboratory or greenhouse.
+The information in this manual aims to provide guidance with regards to the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules, and other local, state, and federal guidelines and regulations.
+The Institutional Biosafety Committee at Montana State University has reviewed and approved this document.
+This manual is required to be reviewed annually or updated when changes occur.